 We are relatively close – and Mars appears at its brightest in our sky for that two-year period – every time Earth passes between the sun and Mars.
 At this time, Mars appears at opposition – opposite the sun in our sky – rising in the east when the sun sets in the west.

 Mars will be particularly close at the 2016 opposition because of another cycle … which makes some oppositions of Mars closer than others.
-To learn more, check out a chart specially provided by the Royal Astronomical Society of Canada: Mars oppositions 2010-2022.
+To learn more, check out the chart below:

-If you do look at the link above, you’ll see why Mars comes particularly close in May 2016 and will do so again in July 2018.
+If you focus a bit on the chart above, you’ll see why Mars comes particularly close in May 2016 and will do so again in July 2018.

 So some oppositions of Mars are closer than others.
 But, in general, Mars will be close and bright in our sky every two years for billions of years to come!

-Mars is already lovely to behold, and, in 2016, it’s near another planet on the sky’s dome, the planet Saturn.
-Mars and Saturn will be near the moon around the end of April, 2016.
-Identify them then, and enjoy them for months to come!
+Mars is lovely to behold, and, in 2016, it’s near another planet on the sky’s dome, the planet Saturn.
+See the chart below.

 Also see a video of Mars and Saturn in 2016.